Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Characteristics of Near-Keplerian Orbits

-Most discussions of the GR effective potential Eq.~(\ref{eq_Schwarz_Eff_Pot}) emphasize relativistic capture, rather than reduced radius of circular orbit.
-The $1/r^3$ term in Eq.~(\ref{eq_Schwarz_Eff_Pot}) contributes negatively to the effective potential, resulting in a finite centrifugal barrier and affecting orbits very near the central mass (large-velocity orbits).
-(See Fig.~\ref{fig2}.)
-This purely GR effect is not expected to be described by the approximate orbit equation Eq.~(\ref{eq_class_rel}), which is derived using only special relativity and assumes orbits very far from the central mass (small-velocity orbits).
+Many discussions of the GR effective potential Eq.\,(\ref{eq_Schwarz_Eff_Pot}) emphasize relativistic capture.
+The $1/r^3$ term in Eq.\,(\ref{eq_Schwarz_Eff_Pot}) contributes negatively to the effective potential, resulting in a finite---rather than infinite---centrifugal barrier and affecting orbits very near the central mass (large-velocity orbits), as illustrated in Fig.~\ref{fig2}.
+This purely GR effect is not expected to be described by the approximate orbit equation Eq.\,(\ref{eq_class_rel_mass2}), which is derived using only Special Relativity and implicitly assumes orbits very far from the central mass (small-velocity orbits).

 An additional characteristic of relativistic orbits is that of increased eccentricity.
-Equation~(\ref{eq_class_rel}) predicts that a relativistic orbit will have increased eccentricity, when compared to a Keplerian orbit with the same angular momentum: $\tilde{e} - e \approx \tfrac{1}{2} \epsilon e$.
-[See Eq.~\ref{eq_S_coeff_e}.]
-This characteristic of relativistic orbits also is not discussed in the standard approach to incorporating special relativity into the Kepler problem, but is consistent with the GR description.
-The GR orbit equation in this Keplerian limit Eq.~(\ref{eq_gen_rel}) predicts an increase in eccentricity $\tilde{e} - e \approx 3 \epsilon e$, which is six times that predicted by the present treatment using only special relativity.
+The relativistic orbit equation Eq.\,(\ref{eq_class_rel_mass2}) predicts increased eccentricity, when compared to a Keplerian orbit Eq.\,(\ref{eq_Newton2}) with the same angular momentum Eq.\,(\ref{eq_S_coeff_e_mass}), $\bar{e} - e \approx \epsilon e$.
+This characteristic of relativistic orbits is not discussed in the standard approach to incorporating Special Relativity into the Kepler problem, but is consistent with the GR description.
+The GR orbit equation in this Keplerian limit Eq.\,(\ref{eq_gen_rel}) predicts an increase in eccentricity $\bar{e} - e \approx 3 \epsilon e$, which is three times that predicted by the present treatment using only Special Relativity.
+Increased eccentricity of an orbit, as predicted by Special Relativity, is illustrated in Fig.~\ref{fig_rad_pre}.